 Internet Public Use Policy

 Anoka County Library’s mission includes the provision of reliable and easily accessible information to the community.
 The Library collects a variety of materials to make such information available and affirms that useful and reliable information is available on the Internet.
-Anoka County Library provides access to the Internet at all library locations; the electronic resources found on the Internet augment traditional library collections.
+Anoka County Library provides access to the Internet at all Library locations; the electronic resources found on the Internet augment traditional library collections.

 Because of the transient nature of the Internet, the Library is unable to apply traditional selection criteria to resources and sites found on the Internet.
 The Library recognizes that not all Internet sites are suitable for all library users, and some sites may contain misleading, inaccurate, controversial, or offensive information or graphics.

-Anoka County Library, in compliance with the federal Children’s Internet Protection Act (CIPA), applies a technology protection measure, commonly referred to as a filter.
+Anoka County Library, in compliance with the federal Children's Internet Protection Act (CIPA), applies a technology protection measure, commonly referred to as a filter.
 CIPA was designed by Congress to enforce Internet safety by protecting against access to visual depictions of child pornography, obscenity, and material harmful to minors.
-No filter product is perfect, however, nor are they capable of keeping every harmful or offensive Internet site from computer screens.
-The library’s use of filters does not change parental responsibility to monitor their children’s Internet use.
+No filter products are perfect, however, nor are they capable of keeping every harmful or offensive Internet site from computer screens.
+The Library’s use of filters does not change parental responsibility to monitor their children's Internet use.
 Adult users, defined here as age 17 or older, as required by the law, may request and receive non-filtered Internet access.

 Anoka County Library is not liable for any direct, indirect, or consequential damages related to the use of online information transmitted or accessed through the Library’s Internet connection.